 The Board of Directors plays an active role in overseeing and managing the Company's risks.
 The full Board and its Executive Committee regularly review the Company's results, performance, operations, competitive position, business strategy, liquidity, capital resources, product distribution and development, material contingencies and senior personnel, as well as the risks associated with each of these matters.
 The Board implements its risk oversight function both as a whole and through its standing committees.
 Certain of the work is delegated to committees, which meet regularly and report back to the full Board.
 The Compensation Committee reviews the Company's compensation practices and discerns the relationship among risk, risk management and compensation in light of the Company's objectives.
+The Compensation Committee will also review the Company's human capital management objectives, philosophies, policies and practices.
 The Audit Committee reviews and discusses with management the risks faced by the Company and the policies, guidelines and process by which management assesses and manages the Company's risks, including the Company's major financial risk exposures and risks related to financial statements, the financial reporting process and accounting and legal matters, as well as the steps management has taken to monitor and control such exposures.
+The Audit Committee also reviews key aspects of the Company's sustainability strategies.
+The Nominating and Corporate Governance Committee oversees the Company's corporate governance framework and the Company's policies related to human rights.
 The full Board also discusses risk throughout the year during meetings in relation to specific proposed actions including risks related to cybersecurity and reputation.
 These processes are designed to ensure that risks are taken knowingly and purposefully.
 The Board believes that its role in oversight of risk management (as well as the role of the Compensation Committee and the Audit Committee) has not adversely affected its leadership structure or results of operations.